EduardoFazolo/EduardoFazolo/README.md

 **[vaemon](https://github.com/EduardoFazolo/vaemon)**
 Cron daemon so my agents can wake themselves up later and carry on.

 They are built to connect.
-Together they turn my Mac into a multi agent setup I actually trust.
+Together they turn my Mac into a multi agent setup I can actually trust, kind of like an OpenClaw or Hermes, but more personal and where I have more control.

 ### Day job